maxime1992/web-template/README.md

 This project generates the CHANGELOG.md from Git metadata using the conventional-changelog library.
 The commit message must follow the Angular conventions.

 # Quick custom
-Before you really start your own projet, I recommend you to search for "CUSTOM" occurrences in the project.
+Before you really start your own project, I recommend you to search for "CUSTOM" occurrences in the project.
 Everything with CUSTOM is something you may want to change.

 # Contribution